shakfu/py-js/README.md

 ## Caveats

 - Packaging and deployment of python3 externals has improved considerably but is still a work-in-progress: basically needing further documentation, consolidation and cleanup.
-For example, there are currently two build systems which overlap: a bash/makefile build system and a new python based build system to handle more complex cases.
-Use the Homebrew variations in the bash/makefile build system for most build use cases and if you would like to build a self-contained static external then use `python3 -m builder py_static --install && python3 -m builder static_ext` in the `py-js/sources/py` directory.
-Clearly this is not optimal / user-friendly and needs work.
+For example, there are currently two build systems which overlap: a newer python3 based build system to handle simple to complex cases, and an older bash/makefile build system (which is deprecated and will be deleted eventually).

-- Despite their relative maturity, the `py` and `pyjs` objects are currently marked as pre-release pre-alpha and still need further unit/functional/integration testing and field testing of course!
+- Despite their relative maturity, the `py` and `pyjs` objects are only v0.1 and still need further unit/functional/integration testing and field testing of course!

 - As of this writing, the `api` module, does not (like apparently all 3rd party python c-extensions) unload properly between patches and requires a restart of Max to work after you close the first patch which uses it.
-Unfortunately, this is a known [bug](https://bugs.python.org/issue34309) in python which is being worked on and may be [fixed](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cython-users/SnVpCE7Sq8M/hdT8S2iFBgAJ) in future versions.
+Unfortunately, this is a known [bug](https://bugs.python.org/issue34309) in python which is being worked on and may be [fixed](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cython-users/SnVpCE7Sq8M/hdT8S2iFBgAJ) in future versions (python 3.11 perhaps?).

 - `Numpy`, the popular python numerical analysis package, falls in the above category.
-Indeed, it used to actually **crash** Max if imported in a new patch after first use in a prior patch.
 In python 3.9.x, it thankfully doesn't crash but gives the following error:

 ```bash
 [py __main__] import numpy: SystemError('Objects/structseq.c:401: bad argument to internal function')
 ```

-This just means that you imported `numpy`, used it (hopefully without issue) then closed your patch and then, in the same Max session, re-opened it or created a new one and imported `numpy` again.
+This just means that opened a patch with a `py-js` external then imported `numpy`, used it, then closed your patch and then, in the same Max session, re-opened it or created a new one and imported `numpy` again.

 To fix it, just restart Max and use it normally in your patch.
 Treat each patch as a session and restart Max after each session.
 It's a pain, but unfortunately a limitation of current python c-extensions.